chef/chef-server/docs-chef-io/content/server/auth.md

 An API request can be made using cURL, which is a Bash shell script that requires two utilities: awk and openssl.
-The following example shows how an authenticated request can be made using Chef Infra Server API and
+The following example shows how an authenticated request can be made using the Chef Infra Server API and
 cURL:

 ```bash